enoklearn/engineering/modules/data.md

 <details open>
    <summary><b>Data Manipulation</b></summary><br/>

-   With this topic, you’ll learn how to interact with and manipulate data from storage providers using techniques such as SQL or SSH.
+   With this topic, you'll learn how to interact with and manipulate data from storage providers using techniques such as SQL or SSH.

    #### Learning Outcomes
    * Explain what CRUD operations are